-The Market Demand Assessment Window will run for the first time on 1st April 2017.
-Future windows will open every two years, triggered by the opening of the Annual Yearly Auction
+The Market Demand Assessment window was completed for the first time on 1 April 2017.
+Subsequent windows will open every two years and they are triggered by the opening of the annual yearly auction.

-Chapter Four

-Entry Capacity
+Entry capacity

-This chapter covers the commercial entry capacity release processes and their part in the network development process.
+This section covers the commercial entry capacity release processes and their part in the network development process.

-4.1 Long Term System Entry Capacity
+Long-term system entry capacity

-National Grid makes NTS entry capacity available in a series of auctions.
-Signals (bids) received from long term auctions5 are used within the planning process to inform the need for investment.
-The QSEC can also be used to trigger additional capacity release via Entry Capacity Substitution.
-Where specific reinforcement works to the system are required to meet a request for Incremental NTS Capacity this will only be released where a PARCA has been signed (please see section 3.4.2 for more information on PARCAs)
+We make National Transmission System (NTS) entry capacity available in a series of auctions.
+Signals (bids) received from long-term auctions are used within the planning process to inform the need for investment.
+The quarterly system entry capacity (QSEC) auction can also be used to trigger additional capacity release via entry capacity substitution.
+Where specific reinforcement to the system is required, to meet a request for incremental NTS capacity, it will only be released where a Planning and Advanced Reservation of Capacity Agreement (PARCA) has been signed (please see Section 3.4.2 for more information on PARCAs).

-At non-interconnection points, National Grid must, under the terms of its Licence, prepare a proposal for releasing funded incremental obligated entry capacity, as a result of the signing of a PARCA, and submit this proposal to the Authority6 for approval.
-In addition, the UNC requires that notification of entry capacity allocations to Shippers who have bid in the QSEC auction occurs within 2 months of the end of the auction invitation period.
+At non-interconnection points, we must, under the terms of our Licence, prepare a proposal for releasing funded incremental obligated entry capacity, as a result of a signed PARCA.
+This proposal is then submitted to the Authority for approval.
+In addition, the Uniform Network Code (UNC) requires that notification of entry capacity allocations to shippers who have bid in the QSEC auction occurs within two months of the end of the auction invitation period.

 A similar process now exists at interconnection points, beginning with a demand window and involving consultation on the proposal prior to submission to the Authority.

-In order to fulfil its obligations under both the Licence and the UNC within the required notice periods, National Grid will undertake network analysis before the annual long term auctions.
-The basic steps that will be taken before and after the long term auctions are shown in Figure 1 and are described below:
+To fulfil our obligations, under both the Licence and the UNC, within the required notice periods, we will undertake network analysis before the annual long-term auctions.
+The basic steps that will be taken before and after the long-term auctions are shown in Figure 3 and they are described in the following sections.

-4.2 Development of Supply and Demand Scenarios
+Development of supply and demand scenarios

-Supply and demand scenarios will be determined using the latest FES scenario data as described earlier in this document.
-For entry capacity assessment other demand scenarios may be used to test demand sensitivities.
-Demand will be assessed at peak “1-in-20” conditions, and at average and severe conditions (as appropriate) through the load duration curve.
-Analysis will be undertaken for each relevant year of the ten-year planning horizon.
+Supply and demand scenarios are determined using the latest Future Energy Scenarios (FES) data as described earlier in this document.
+For entry capacity assessment, other demand scenarios may be used to test demand sensitivities.
+Demand is assessed at peak 1-in-20 conditions, average conditions and severe conditions, as appropriate, through the load duration curve.
+Analysis is undertaken for each relevant year of the planning horizon.

-More information can be found in appendices C and D.
+More information can be found in Appendix D: Long-term scenarios.

-5 This includes bids received from the QSEC and Long term Interconnection Point (IP) entry capacity secured through the Annual Yearly IP auctions, detailed in the ENTSOG auction calendar

-6 Within this notice National Grid will, where required, also provide the Authority with the volume of Incremental Obligated Entry Capacity proposed to be treated as Non-incremental Obligated Entry Capacity provided by Entry Capacity Substitution.

-4.3 Network Capability Analysis for Entry Capacity
+Network capability analysis for entry capacity

-Network capability analysis will be undertaken to identify the capability of the NTS to support required flow patterns under the supply and demand scenarios developed from the FES scenarios.
+Network capability analysis is undertaken to identify the capability of the NTS to support required flow patterns under the supply and demand scenarios developed from the FES scenarios.